 Physically harmless terahertz radiation can penetrate the overwhelming majority of non-metallic substances, leading to a wide variety of applications.
-This ability is the reason more than 600 researchers and 30 companies worldwide are currently pursuing some type of THz system.
+This ability is the reason more than 600 researchers and 30 companies worldwide are currently pursuing some type of T-ray system.

-Energetically, terahertz light falls between the microwave and infrared regions of the electromagnetic spectrum.
+Energetically, terahertz radiation falls between the microwave and infrared regions of the electromagnetic spectrum.
 The frequently used term “terahertz gap,” refers to the terahertz region being inaccessible by either electronics, which function well at microwave or lower frequencies, or photonics, which operate as low as the far infrared.

 A Growing Market